"Low levels of light are good for you, while high levels are bad for you." (2)

 Intensity does matter, but more isn't always better!
 Do you cook your turkey low and slow, or set the oven to broil and let it burn on the outside and be frozen on the inside?

 There are certainly applications for higher irradiances.
 We would like to see a distinguishment in Red Light Therapy for a "Recommended Daily Allowance" as opposed to a "Therapeutic Dose".
 An RDA for light!

 If you own your own PBM device and plan to use it daily, you do not need to chase therapeutic doses all the time.
 By using PBM consistently and responsibly, your body is getting the photo-prevention effects.
 Similar to taking a consistent dose of Vitamin C for proactive reasons.
 As you know too many antioxidants can have negative effects, the same mentality should be applied to red light therapy.

 If you already own a high-intensity product, no need to fret!
 Take an extra step back and use it slightly longer (or shorter!).
-Ask your manufacturer to provide accurate data on irradiance <20 mW/cm^2 and distance.
+Ask your manufacturer to provide accurate data on irradiance less than 20 mW/cm^2 and distances.